RolnickLab/climatem/README.md

 ### 3. Downloading input data

-For running the model on real cliamte data, please download monthly climate model data and regrid it to an icosahedral grid using ClimateSet https://github.com/RolnickLab/ClimateSet.
+For running the model on real climate data, please download monthly climate model data and regrid it to an icosahedral grid using ClimateSet https://github.com/RolnickLab/ClimateSet.
 If you have any problem downloading or formatting the data, please get in touch.

 ### 4. Running the model